 Although there have been rapid advances in health care services and health delivery in most developing countries, Health Research was not a high priority endeavour till about the 1970s or 80s.
 Before this there was significant reliance on clinical research and innovation taking place in advanced countries.
 Since then, in most developing countries the quantity and quality of research has increased though it is still not at par with many developed countries.
 Attempts to catch up on innovation and research will undoubtedly create a competitive environment in which inadvertent compromise on research ethics and etiquette may take place.
 That makes it all the more imperative that young researchers become well-grounded on concepts of research ethics.

 The Centre of Studies and Research (CSR) in the Directorate General of Planning and Studies of the Ministry of Health (MoH) in Oman has the responsibility of co-ordinating, facilitating, monitoring, training, supervising and encouraging research in the MoH.
 The Centre has developed a website and one of its main activity is to register and process all research proposals arising in the MoH which are then put up for approval by the Research and Ethics Review and Approval Committee (RERAC), the equivalent of the Institutional Review Board (IRB).
 The Guidelines for Responsible Conduct of Clinical Studies and Trials is available online at the website of CSR (http://mohcsr.gov.om) so that researchers have an opportunity to go over it and incorporate necessary ethical requisites in their research.
-This guideline provides concepts of ethics and etiquette necessary for conducting clinical research(30).This is the first of such guidelines originating among the Gulf Co-operation Countries (GCC) and has been considered as a model for preparing a standard guideline for GCC and probably even the Middle East.
+This guideline provides concepts of ethics and etiquette necessary for conducting clinical research(30).
+Ministry of Health in Oman has mandated that all research conducted in Ministry of Health facilities must strictly adhere to the Guidelines set out here and no research proposal can be approved if they do not meet all applicable criteria specified in it.
+This is the first of such guidelines originating among the Gulf Co-operation Countries (GCC) and has been considered as a model for preparing a standard guideline for GCC and probably even the Middle East.

 This Guideline is adapted from well documented and published information on the subject from reputed agencies.
 Among them are: 1.
 "The current revision of the Declaration of Helsinki"(31) which is the accepted basis for clinical trial ethics, and must be fully followed and respected by all parties involved in the conduct of such trials, 2: "The Belmont Report: Ethical Principles and Guidelines for the Protection of Human subjects of research by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral research"(32), 3: "Ethics of clinical research: An Islamic perspective" (33), 4: Publications related to ethics by the World Health Organization (WHO) like the handbook for GCP (1), and 5.
 Several other Guidelines from countries known to have advanced and innovative research capacity are also used.